 1735-81.
 Born on 21 August 1735 at Swilly, near Stoke Damarel, Plymouth, he was the second son of William Furneaux and his wife Susanna Willcocks.

-His early service in the Seven Years War was off France, Africa and in the West Indies, seeing duty as a midshipman aboard the Marlborough 80, being commissioned lieutenant on 19 October 1759 of the Edinburgh 64, and seeing further service in the Mélampe 34 and the sloop Ferret.
+Furneaux’s early service in the Seven Years War was off France, Africa and in the West Indies, seeing duty as a midshipman aboard the Marlborough 80, being commissioned lieutenant on 19 October 1759 of the Edinburgh 64, Captain William Langdon, and seeing further duty in the Mélampe 36 and the sloop Ferret.

-From 1766-8 he was second lieutenant of the Dolphin 24, Captain Samuel Wallis, which vessel sailed around the world in company with the Swallow, Commander Philip Carteret.
-Because of illness to both Wallis and his lieutenant, Furneaux often found himself commanding the vessel, and to him fell the honour of stepping ashore at Tahiti on 25 June 1767 and claiming the island for King George.
+From 1766-8 he was the second lieutenant of the Dolphin 24, Captain Samuel Wallis, which vessel sailed around the world in company with the Swallow, Commander Philip Carteret.
+Because of illness to both Wallis and his lieutenant Furneaux often found himself commanding the vessel, and to him fell the honour of stepping ashore at Tahiti on 25 June 1767 to claim the island for King George.

-On 28 November 1771 he was appointed commander of the Adventure which sailed on 13 July 1772 with Captain James Cook of the Resolution on his second voyage of exploration.
+On 28 November 1771 he was appointed commander of the Adventure, which sailed on 13 July 1772 with Captain James Cook’s Resolution on the latter’s second voyage of exploration.
 When the two ships became separated on 8 February 1773 Furneaux independently explored the coasts of Van Dieman’s Land.
-After rejoining Cook in Queen Charlotte Sound, New Zealand, on 18 May 1773 the two parted company again on 22 October, and shortly afterwards Furneaux had the misfortune to lose some members of his crew to a cannibal race in Queen Charlotte’s Sound.
-He returned home to England on 17 July 1774, bringing with him a Society islander, Omai, who quickly became a favourite of the British establishment, taking residence with Joseph Banks and being introduced to the King.
+After rejoining Cook on 18 May in Queen Charlotte Sound, New Zealand, the two parted company again on 22 October, and shortly afterwards Furneaux had the misfortune to lose some members of his crew to a cannibal race in Queen Charlotte’s Sound.
+He returned to Spithead on 14 July 1774, bringing with him a Society islander, Omai, who quickly became a favourite of the British establishment, being introduced to the King at Kew by the Earl of Sandwich on 17 July, and taking residence with Joseph Banks.
 On completing his return voyage Furneaux became the first man to circumnavigate the globe in both directions

 Furneaux was to live for just another three years, dying at Swilly on 19 September 1781 and being buried in the local church.
 He was unmarried.